This makes me happy.

 And here for you the wine of love to drink.

-Then from fellowship with your Lord return,
+Then from fellowship with your Lord return,~ Streams in the Desert, October 2

 And work till daylight softens into even: